Stanley Park (Tourism Vancouver/Josh McCulloch)

-From neighbourhood green spaces to world-ranked sanctuaries, Vancouver's parks are treasured, and more importantly, used.
+From TripAdvisor's 'Best Park in the World' to neighbourhood green spaces, Vancouver's parks are treasured, and more importantly, used.

-They are the backyard of the city – places like Pacific Spirit Park where residents walk the dog and Capilano River Park where they take the kids to learn about salmon.
-They are where people walk and picnic and play.
-They are the romantic places where love begins and they are the pretty places like Queen Elizabeth Park where couples take their wedding photos.
-They are Lynn Canyon where hikers challenge themselves physically and they are Lighthouse Park a place to pull up a log and watch the boats sail by.
+Vancouver's parks are the backyard of the city – places where people walk, picnic, explore and play.
+Stanley Park draws international accolades, Queen Elizabeth Park offers unique gardens, Lynn Canyon is where hikers challenge themselves physically and Lighthouse Park is the place to pull up a log and watch the boats sail by.

 There are hundreds of parks in the Metro Vancouver area.
 For information about provincial parks located near Vancouver, visit the Vancouver, Coast & Mountains parks page.

 6 Parks in Vancouver

 Cypress offers towering North Shore Mountains that form a backdrop to the bustling city of Vancouver.
 Outdoor recreationists can enjoy hiking & sightseeing, photography, wilderness camping, mountain biking (in limited areas), skiing & other snow-related activities.

 Mount Seymour Provincial Park

 The park offers many trails of various lengths & difficulty for hikers & mountain bikers with viewpoints overlooking the city of Vancouver.
 There are opportunities for bird & wildlife viewing, along with day-use picnicking & skiing/snowshoeing winter activities.